antmicro/kenning-pipeline-manager/docs/source/specification-format.md

   Additionally, if a node extends from a category node, then it has to be in its subtree.
 * `color` - a hexadecimal color that will be used as the node background in the editor.
   If not provided, the default Kenning Pipeline Manager color scheme will be used.
+* `width` - a default width, in pixels, of a node in the editor.
 * `twoColumn` - boolean value.
   If set to `true`, the interfaces on opposite sides will be arranged parallel to each other.
   Otherwise, each interface will be positioned on a separate line.